 The two closest cities to Sungai Penuh, capital city of Kerinci Regency, are Jambi and Padang.

 Getting to Sungai Penuh from Jambi city takes about 10 hours by car over a distance of approximately 500 km.
 This can be done using public transportation or rental car.
 Jambi airport serves just Jakarta and Batam.

 The alternative route through Padang is much faster, at a total distance of under 300 kilometers.
-Sungai Penuh can be reached via public transport, car rental or private car, and should take between 5-6 hours.
+Sungai Penuh can be reached via public transport, car rental or private car.
 Minangkabau International Airport in Padang serves Jakarta, Medan, Pekanbaru, Batam and Kuala Lumpur.